webage003/bigbangrke/docs/guides/prerequisites/default_storageclass.md

 ## How Dynamic volume provisioning works in a nut shell
 * StorageClass + PersistentVolumeClaim = Dynamically Created Persistent Volume
 * A PersistentVolumeClaim that does not reference a specific StorageClass will leverage the default StorageClass.
 (Of which there should only be 1, identified using kubernetes annotations.)
-Some Helm Charts allow a storage class to be explicitly specified so that multiple storage classe can be used simultaneously.
+Some Helm Charts allow a storage class to be explicitly specified so that multiple storage classes can be used simultaneously.

 ## How to check what storageclasses are installed on your cluster